t-kalinowski/listarrays/README.md

 purrrays
 ========

 purrays is designed to make working with R arrays easier, particularly multi-dimensional arrays.
-This package was born out of a few frustrations that I encounterd while perparing data for machine learning with keras.
 Purrays has no dependancies, but it is inspired by and designed to work well with the packages purrr, magrittr, and zeallot.

 Installation
 ------------